The West Wing Weekly: Season 2

 The second season episodes began on September 20, 2016 with a discussion with series creator Aaron Sorkin.
 The second season included Tommy Schlamme, set decorator Ellen Totleben, cast members Bradley Whitford, Emily Procter, Michael O'Neill, Dave Chameides, Kim Webster, Nina Siemaszko, Rob Lowe, Marlee Matlin, Oliver Platt as well as other guests including Eric Fanning, Congressman Brendan Boyle, Congressman Steve Gunderson, former White House Communications Director, Donald A. Baer.
 The season also featured a Q&A episode with the hosts, called "Big Block of Cheese", named after the eponymous day from the episode "The Crackpots and These Women", and a live episode at SF Sketchfest with Bradley Whitford.

 Season 3

 The third season began on April 5, 2017 with the discussion of 9/11 special episode Isaac and Ishmael, with Ajay Naidu and former White House Press Secretary, Mike McCurry.
 It included interviews with guest star Mark Harmon, composer W. G. Snuffy Walden, writer Eli Attie, Canadian Prime Minister Justin Trudeau, a previously unaired interview with John Spencer and a live taping for the season finale episode with Aaron Sorkin and Allison Janney.

 Season 4

 The fourth season began on October 4, 2017 with a special episode featuring Martin Sheen.
-It featured interviews with guest stars John Gallagher Jr., Clark Gregg, and Aimee Mann, director Christopher Misiano, and former Education Secretary John King Jr. The season concluded with a retrospective live episode with guests Aaron Sorkin and Emily Procter.
+It featured interviews with guest stars John Gallagher Jr., Clark Gregg, and Aimee Mann, director Christopher Misiano, and former Education Secretary John King Jr. The season concluded with a retrospective live episode at The Town Hall in New York City with guests Aaron Sorkin and Emily Procter.